trieb-work/schemabase/README.md

 ### Webhooks

 Most integrations work by receiving webhooks.
 Each app can have multiple incoming webhooks to allow rerolling secrets without downtime.

+## Local development

+A complete development environment with all services can be started with docker-compose.
+Run `make init` to build and start all containers.

+The makefile also sets some required environment variables but not all.

+Run `make pull-env` to pull development environment variables from vercel after you you have authenticated youself with `npx vercel login`